 Big business, small business, and every business in between all have one thing in common, an online presence is mandatory if they want to maintain profitability.
 Worldwide, the internet has changed the way people shop, hire contractors and live their everyday lives and if you want to sell your product/ service, you have to go where the people are.

-Search engine optimization, or SEO, is a process by which you or a professional of your choosing revamps your business website to make it as friendly to the search engines as humanly possible while maintaining a customer focus.
-This is done through the proper use of H1 and H2 headers, keyword involvement, links and back links, a well-formatted URL and so much more.
+Search engine optimization, or SEO, is a process by which you or a professional of your choosing revamp your business website to make it as friendly to the search engines as humanly possible while maintaining a customer focus.
+This is done through the proper use of H1 and H2 headers, keyword involvement, links and backlinks, a well-formatted URL and so much more.

 Search engine marketing, or SEM, is a much simpler process by which you simply pay to get your website link placed at the top of the search engine results.
 It is not free as you will pay every time someone clicks on your link, thereby giving it the name pay per click (PPC).